NV1/RobinHoodTrader/README.md

 -RSI momentum on graphical chart

 How To Run:
-Download Repo as clone (zip file)
+-Download Repo as clone (zip file)
-Open project on IDE (PyCharm, Visual Studio, etc...)
+-Open project on IDE (PyCharm, Visual Studio, etc...)
-Install missing packages and to install Robinhood package go to (https://pypi.org/project/robin-stocks/) Run and sign in with Robinhood username and password  (Two-Factor Sign In is required) Enjoy!
+-Install missing packages and to install Robinhood package go to (https://pypi.org/project/robin-stocks/) -Run and sign in with Robinhood username and password  (Two-Factor Sign In is required) -Enjoy!